unboagable/meditation-practice/Meditation for Beginners.md

 * try to feel out body parts like a blood pulse
 * try starting from your head or music
 * try empathizing with a painful body part

+## Intermediate

+yoga
+* try meditating with movement

+explore
+* what can you hear?
+* what distance
+* with distractions
+* what can you sense?
+* engaging different body parts in empathy

+explore memories
+* process painful or joyful times
+* learn from an important moment